FERPA for Students

 For your protection, services over the telephone and email may be limited if the university representative you are calling or emailing does not know you or is not confident of your identity.

-Your directory information may be released to anyone who asks, unless you take specific steps to prevent the release of your information.
+Your directory information may be released per university policy and FERPA regulations, unless you take specific steps to prevent the release of your information.
 Also, you can grant permission for APU to share information from your educational records with specific people you identify.
+For more information, see the Privacy of Education Records Policy (PDF).

 How do I prevent my directory information from being released?